drew-nicolet/seasonally-website/README.md

-This is the repository for the howtofindplants.com website.
+This is the repository for the seasonally.app website.

 The site is built with Jekyll and utilizes GitHub Pages.